 - I pulled off to the side of the road to sleep as I noticed there were a few other cars pulled over to look at something.
 I slept for 20 minutes, then noticed a parked car missing a tire and some shady looking guys so I moved on.
 I know Iceland is one of the safest countries in the world, but that doesn’t include the tourists.

-- I parked in the Blue Lagoon lot after a failed attempt of trying to get in.
+- Since I was at the Blue Lagoon parking lot after a failed attempt of trying to get in.
 It was a loud parking lot with cars and buses constantly moving and doors being slammed.
 Not possible.

-- I parked outside a hotel but noticed there was a lot of foot traffic from a nearby bar.
+- Parked outside a hotel but noticed there was a lot of foot traffic from a nearby bar.
 I ended up eating at the hotel ($50 for 2 soups) and then drove around.

-- I ended up parking in an apartment parking lot, but noticed residents seeing me try to sleep there so I moved on again.
+- Found an apartment building parking lot, but noticed residents seeing me try to sleep there so I moved on again.
 Insomnia made me paranoid.

-- I then ended up in a KFC parking lot but they closed at 10pm so I didn’t want to seem suspicious and moved on to the airport.
+- Tried sleeping at an Iceland KFC parking lot but they closed at 10pm so I didn’t want to seem suspicious and moved on to the airport.

 In the terminal area, there were people settling in open seats for the night.
 But there was significantly more room and seat availability.
 There were plenty of wall sockets for charging your electronic devices, but many seemed out of order.